-Of course the COVID-19 pandemic has hit some economic sectors in Austria hard, in particular the tourism sector as one of the main pillars of the Austrian economy.
-Although the Austrian government reacted quickly in providing substantial state aid packages, Austrian GDP is estimated to shrink by about 7.1 % in 2020 (as compared to growing by around 1.4 % in 2019); only a gradual recovery of expected in 2021/22.
+Of course, the COVID-19 pandemic has hit some economic sectors in Austria hard, in particular the tourism and hospitality sector as one of the main pillars of the Austrian economy.
+The Austrian government reacted quickly in providing substantial state aid packages, but demand has fallen sharply due to COVID-19-restrictions.
+After the historic decline of 2020 and a slight recovery in 2021 by 4.1 % the Austrian GDP is estimated to increase by about 4.3 % in 2022 (as compared to shrinking by around 6.6 % in 2020); for the following years further recovery is expected.

 Strategic investors are still involved in the vast majority of transactions in the Austrian M&A market.
-Out of the 275 transactions in 2020, 260involved strategic investors.
-Compared to 2019 this means a decrease of 48 transactions and a slight increase of 0.65 % in terms of total transactions.
-Transactions that involved financial investors, such as private equity or venture capital firms, still play a minor role in Austria's M&A market with only 15 deals (5.45 % of total transactions) compared to 20 deals in 2019.
+Out of the 293 transactions in 2021, 276 involved strategic investors.
+Compared to 2020 this means an increase of 16 transactions and a slight increase of 6.2 % in terms of total transactions.
+Transactions that involved financial investors, such as private equity or venture capital firms, still play a minor role in Austria's M&A market with only 17 deals (5.8 % of total transactions) compared to 18 deals in 2020.
 The proportion of strategic transactions and those by financial investors thus remained more or less constant compared to the previous year.
+Nevertheless, some start-ups in Austria recently have achieved substantial financing from private equity investors so that this area of potential M&A activity offers potential (e.g., Bitpanda, GoStudent).